Best OnPage SEO Tools are just a few clicks away. The on-page analysis tool offers added value when it comes to page optimization.

 You also get important information about the anchor texts used for the respective links.
 An anchor text should briefly summarize the content of the linked page and ideally include the main keyword of the target page.
 Anchor texts that consist, for example, of the word groups “more information” or “read more here” are not suitable for internal linking.

 Incoming links, the so-called backlinks, play a major role in search engine optimization.
-But not only these, but also outbound links Google attaches a certain importance in the ranking algorithm.
+But not only these but also outbound links Google attaches certain importance in the ranking algorithm.

 Your onpage tool should therefore be able to track outgoing links of a domain and continuously monitor the accessibility of the target page.

 An important factor in Google’s algorithm is the loading time of a website.
-If, for example, you use image files that are too large, do not use compression or have a server that is too slow, then the long loading times can have a negative impact on the Google ranking of your website.
+If, for example, you use image files that are too large, do not use compression, or have a server that is too slow, then the long loading times can harm the Google ranking of your website.